DocuDroid/DocuDroid-worms-repo/README.md

 Avoid pushing copy errors to prod!

-This Github workflow action sends any new text added in a PR to GPT Edit for grammar review.
+DocuDroid is a Github workflow action that sends any new text added in a PR to GPT Edit for grammar review.

 - [Latest Version Showcase](https://github.com/MarcoWorms/DocuDroid/pull/49)